 Hike: Thunder River.
 Mile 133.7, river right

 It is about 5 hours to Thunder River Springs and back.
 It is a wet hike with 3 crossings of Tapeats Creek by the easiest and standard route.
-It can be dangerous and even impossible to cross if flow is higher than base levels.
-If start on the left side of the creek, it is possible to get to Thunder River with dry feet but it is very hot and a much worse trail – but would be necessary if high water.
+It can be dangerous and even impossible to cross if the flow is higher than base levels.
+If start on the left side of the creek, it is possible to get to Thunder River with dry feet but it was hot and a much worse trail – but would be necessary if high water.

 This hike is a Grand Canyon “classic”.
 From the river, start on the right, downstream side of the creek and soon cross it to the left side.
 Climb a steep, rocky gully 200 feet and then contour on a Tapeats ledge returning to the creek.
 Cross again to a scrambly trail on the right side.
 Below where Thunder River joins Tapeats Creek, cross the creek again and climb 1000 vertical feet in a mile to the roaring springs.